 “The theme is ‘Still We Rise,’” said NAACP Second Vice President and McLean County Museum of History Bloomington-Normal Black History Project Coordinator Willie Holton Halbert.
 “Even though we were freed, June 19, 1865, we still deal with racial disparity such as racism, injustice within our education, health, housing, economic issues, the criminal justice system, and the list goes on.
 We are still rising and standing up for true freedom.”

 Holton Halbert said the event, set to be held virtually on Saturday, June 20, at 1 p.m., is a way for the community to come together and celebrate the emancipation of Blacks.
-The headline speech, “From Then to Now,” will be presented by Illinois State University Professor Emeritus Charles Morris and his wife, Jeanne.
+The headline speech, “From Then to Now,” will be presented by Illinois State University Professor Emeritus Dr. Charles Morris and his wife, Dr. Jeanne Morris.
 Even though Juneteenth has been celebrated for over 150 years, its adoption as a widely recognized holiday is a recent phenomenon.

 “It is important for us to continue this celebration, because if you asked someone, ‘What is Juneteenth?’ many people couldn’t tell you that it is a commemoration of the ending of slavery,” said Holton Halbert, who also serves as the chairperson for the event.